 - rapid eye blinking

-Tardive dyskinesia may not affect people until after they’ve taken antipsychotic medications for many months or years.
+Some people who experience tardive dyskinesia will not experience it until after they’ve taken antipsychotic medications for many months or years.

-Get the facts behind these common tardive dyskinesia myths.
+Get the facts behind some common tardive dyskinesia myths.

 Fact: Tardive dyskinesia affects 500,000 or more people in the United States.